flipcamp/engagingstudents3/bibliography.md

 {{ page.title }}
 ================

-2015\. ["Research Spotlight on Peer Tutoring."](http://www.nea.org/tools/35542.htm) National Education Association.
-Accessed May 27, 2015.

 Alegant, Brian.
 2014. [“On ‘scuba diving,’ or the Advantages of a Less-is-More Approach.”](http://flipcamp.org/engagingstudents2/essays/alegant.html) *Engaging Students: Essays in Music Pedagogy* 2.

 ———.
 2008. ["Listen Up!
 Thoughts on iPods, Sonata Form, and Analysis Without the Score."](http://jmtp.ou.edu/journal-article/listen-thought-ipods-sonata-form-and-analysis-without-score) *Journal of Music Theory Pedagogy* 22: 149–76.

 Allen, Theodore.
 1994. [*The Invention of the White Race.*](https://openlibrary.org/books/OL22080599M/The_invention_of_the_white_race) London and New York: Verso.

 Anderson, Myrdene.
 1998.
-“Folklore, Folklife and other bootstrapping traditions.”
+“Folklore, Folklife and Other Bootstrapping Traditions.”
 In [*High-Fives: A Trip to Semiotics,*](https://openlibrary.org/books/OL11395894M/Hi-Fives) edited by Roberta Kevelson.
 New York: Peter Lang.

 Arnheim, Rudolf.
 1992. [*To the Rescue of Art: Twenty-Six Essays.*](https://openlibrary.org/books/OL1531517M/To_the_rescue_of_art) Berkeley: University of California Press.